ngryman/stores/README.md

 ## Usage

-You're in hurry, I can understand that.<br>
+You're in a hurry, I can understand that.<br>
 Here is an example on how you can cache processed images easily:

 ```javascript